Or, a eagle displayed Sable, beaked, langued, armed and membered Gules.

 Angel, Heart enflamed, Sacred Heart of Jesus, Paschal lamb, Dragon, Wyvern, Phoenix, Garuda, Griffin, Sea-griffin, Winged hand, Our Lady of Mercy, Pegasus, Saint George, Mermaid, Trinity, Triton, Golden fleece, Unicorn and Ouroboros.

-Between, Garnished, Proper, Winged, Greco-Roman antiquity, Appaumée, Parchment, Pointed, Armed, Azure, Boa, Bordure, Wreath, Owl, Head, Upon (wreath), Crest, Ogee, Party per fess, Outlined in sable, Dexter, The eyes, Coat of arms, Talon, Personal, Griffin, Gules, Leaved, Illuminated, Interpreted, Mantling, Langued, Motto, Membered, Eight, Or, Beaked, Leather, Argent, Rounded, Rough, Sable, Grasping, Freehand, Three, One, Escallop, Helm and Eagle.
+Between, Proper, Pointed, Armed, Azure, Flag, Boa, Bordure, Wreath, Owl, Head, Charged, Upon (wreath), Crest, Couped, Party per fess, Created, Outlined in sable, Dexter, The eyes, Coat of arms, Standard, Talon, Personal, Griffin, Gules, Leaved, Illuminated, Interpreted, Mantling, Langued, Motto, Book, Membered, Nimbed, Eight, Or, Party per pale, Beaked, Leather, Argent, Rounded, Sable, Grasping, Freehand, Three, One, Escallop and Helm.

 Dr. Antonio Salmerón y Cabañas,